Classified information in the United States: SIGMA categories and Critical Nuclear Weapon Design Information

 RESTRICTED DATA contains further compartments.
 The Department of Energy establishes a list of SIGMA Categories for more fine-grained control than RESTRICTED DATA.

 Critical Nuclear Weapon Design Information (CNWDI, colloquially pronounced "Sin-Widdy") reveals the theory of operation or design of the components of a nuclear weapon.
 As such, it would be SIGMA 1 or SIGMA 2 material, assuming laser fusion is not involved in the information.

 Access to CNWDI is supposed to be kept to the minimum number of individuals needed.
 In written documents, paragraphs containing the material, assuming it is Top Secret, would be marked (TS//RD-CNWDI).
 SIGMA information of special sensitivity may be handled much like SAP or SCI material (q.v.)

 Naval Nuclear Propulsion Information

-While most Naval Nuclear Propulsion Information is sensitive, it may or may not be classified.
+While most Naval Nuclear Propulsion Information (NNPI) is sensitive, it may or may not be classified.
 The desired power densities of naval reactors make their design peculiar to military use, specifically high-displacement, high-speed vessels.
 The proliferation of quieter- or higher-performance marine propulsion systems presents a national-security threat to the United States.
 Due to this fact, all but the most basic information concerning NNPI is classified.
 The United States Navy recognizes that the public has an interest in environmental, safety, and health information, and that the basic research the Navy carries out can be useful to industry.